 Chapman Clapp Outstanding Advisor Award recipients recognized

-University College recognized Eddith Dashiell and Ann LaComb with the Chapman Clapp Outstanding Advisor Award for the 2018-19 academic year at the University Academic Advising Council meeting on Oct.
-16, 2019.
+Ohio University recognized Dr. Bruce Martin and Michael Rinaldi-Eichenberg with the Chapman Clapp Outstanding Advisor Award for the 2019-20 academic year on April 19, 2022.

 The Chapman Clapp Outstanding Advisor Award was created in honor of Laura Chapman, former University College assistant dean for student services, and Lora Clapp, former University College assistant dean for first-year programs.
 Retired Dean David Descutner established the endowed, university-wide award to celebrate Chapman and Clapp's 50 collective years of caring, student-centered advising.

 The Center for Advising, Career and Experiential Learning seeks nominations for the 2021-2022 Chapman Clapp Outstanding Advisor Award.
 Students, faculty, and staff are invited to submit nominations using the online form.
 Nominations must be received by 5 p.m. on Monday, May 30.